 Pursuant to Rule 406(3)(d)(iv) of the Catalist Rules, which came into effect on 11 January 2023, an Independent Director who has held his or her position for an aggregate period of more than nine (9) years (whether before or after listing) will cease to be independent thereafter.
-However, such director may continue to be considered independent until the conclusion of the next annual general meeting of the Company for the financial year ending on or after 31 December 2023.
+However, such director may continue to be considered independent until the conclusion of the next annual general meeting of the Company for the financial year ended on or after 31 December 2024.
 None of the Independent Directors have served for more than nine (9) years from the date of their appointments.

-Rules 406(3)(d)(ii), 406(3)(d)(iii) and 406(3)(d)(iii) of the Catalist Rules also stipulate that a director will not be independent if he is employed or has been employed by the issuer or any of its related corporations in the current or any of the past three financial years; or if he has an immediate family member who is employed or has been employed by the issuer or any of its related corporations in the current or any of the past three financial years, and whose remuneration is or was determined by the remuneration committee of the issuer.
+Rules 406(3)(d)(i), 406(3)(d)(ii) and 406(3)(d)(iii) of the Catalist Rules also stipulate that a director will not be independent if he is employed or has been employed by the issuer or any of its related corporations in the current or any of the past three financial years; or if he has an immediate family member who is employed or has been employed by the issuer or any of its related corporations in the current or any of the past three financial years, and whose remuneration is or was determined by the remuneration committee of the issuer.
 In this regard, each of the Independent Directors has confirmed that they and their respective associates do and did not have any employment relationships with the Company.

 The NC has determined that the Independent Directors are independent in accordance with the Code.
-The Independent Non-Executive Directors, Mr. Chua Ser Miang, Professor Chew Chong Yin, Mr. Lin Ming Khin have confirmed that they do not have any relationship with the Company, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgement in the best interests of the Company.
+The Independent Non-Executive Directors, save for Mr. Chua Ser Miang who was a director of Acumen Diagnostics Pte.
+Ltd. and Acumen Research Laboratories Pte.
+Ltd. until 28 March 2025, Professor Chew Chong Yin, Mr. Lin Ming Khin have confirmed that they do not have any relationship with the Company, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgement in the best interests of the Company.
 After taking into account the views of the NC, the Board is satisfied that each Independent Director is independent in character and judgement and that there are no relationships or circumstances which are likely to affect, or could affect, each Independent Director's judgement.
 The Board is of the view that there is a good balance between the Executive and Non-Executive Directors, and there is an independent element on the Board.

 Mr. Chua Ser Miang is the Independent Chairman of the Company.
 In view of the fact that the Chairman is an Independent Director, Provision 2.2 of the Code, where Independent Directors should make up majority of the Board, is not applicable.
 With effect from 1 January 2022, Rule 406(3)(c) of the Catalist Rules requires independent directors to make up at least one-third of the Board.
-With the Board comprising seven (7) Directors, three (3) of whom are independent and two (2) of whom are non-executive and non-independent, the composition of the Board complies with the recommendation under the Code that Independent Directors make up at least one-third of the Board.
+As at FY2024, the Board comprising seven (7) Directors, three (3) of whom are independent and two (2) of whom are non-executive and non-independent.
+As of date of report, the Board reduced to six (6) Directors, comprising three (3) of whom are independent and (2) of whom are non-executive and non-independent.
+The composition of the Board complies with the recommendation under the Code that Independent Directors make up at least one-third of the Board.